ipfabric/docs/docs/IP_Fabric_Settings/administration/sso.md

 !!! note "Well-known Configuration"

     Many of the variables required can be found in the OIDC well-known configuration endpoint.
-For example take a look at Google:
+For example, take a look at Google:
     [`.well-known/openid-configuration`](https://accounts.google.com/.well-known/openid-configuration).

 ```yaml